-The Tarn et Garonne appellations is Fronton.
+One of the Tarn et Garonne appellations is Fronton.
 This is a red or rose wine type characterised by the use of Negrette grapes.
-It is rather delicious – imagine the very berry taste of a pinot noir with the richer body of a Shiraz!
+It is rather delicious – imagine the very berry taste of a pinot noir with the richer body of a Shiraz.

 I visited the lovely Le Chateau St-Louis.
-This is a beautiful winery with the most stunning wine cellar!
+This is a beautiful winery with the most stunning wine cellar.
 The owner and her late father have done an amazing job over the last 15 years turning what was a very plain looking building into a stunning rustic property.

-Then the wine!
+Then the wine.
 They have some fantastic examples of the Fronton appellation which were just delicious.
-I am more a white drinker and I took away a bottle of their delicious Chardonnay!
+I am more a white drinker and I took away a bottle of their delicious Chardonnay.